What is an OT tax code?

 Am I due an OT tax code tax rebate?

 If you have had an OT tax code it’s possible you will overpay income tax and be due a tax rebate.
-A tax rebate can be claimed back for the last four tax years, so if you have had an OT tax code incorrectly in the past, you could be owed a backdated tax rebate.
+So, if you have had an OT tax code incorrectly in the previous 4 years, you could be owed a backdated tax rebate.

 How do I change my OT tax code?